aws-samples/amazon-bedrock-titan-multimodal-search/README.md

 ### Frontend
 - From the frontend folder, run `yarn install` to install the frontend dependencies.
 - Run `npm run build` to build the frontend assets
-- To deploy frontend browse to infra folder and run following commands
+- To deploy frontend browse to infra folder `cd infra` and run following commands
 - Make sure you set your aws credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN)
-- Run `cdk bootstrap`
-- Add S3 bucket name in `cdk.json`
+- Add S3 log bucket name in `cdk.json`
 -`loggingBucketName`: `backendstack-xxxx`
 - Run `cdk deploy`
 - Navigate to the URL printed as output in the terminal to access frontend